pyblosxom/pyblosxom/docs/dev_architecture.rst

       templates, htmltmpl templates, Cheetah templates, hard-coded RSS 2.0 markup, ...

-      PyBlosxom comes with two renderers: default and blosxom.
+      PyBlosxom comes with two renderers: blosxom and debug.

    3. the ``cache`` package - PyBlosxom allows for entry-level caching.
 This helps in cases where your entries are stored in a